CaptCliff’s Restaurant Review of Din Tai Fung

 .

-To me, it’s quite often the simplicity and compactness of a dish (or even of a person) and some initial hint (whiff) of their uniqueness (true essence) that first casts it’s magic spell.
-I only know that in my world (the domain of psychology) we call that attribute “coherence”, a seemingly divine aspect which when nurtured properly leads to not only happiness but also a profound sense of satisfaction.
-That in a nut shell is what made me surrender my ego and swear an oath of allegiance to Din Tai Fung.
-Alas, now I am hooked like some forlorn suitor and Don Quijote-like food junkie who not only dreamt his “impossible dumpling dream” but ended up falling in love and left the restaurant both supremely satisfied but also wanting more like some culinary crack addict.
-Yes I said love.
-Love starts in the heart but germinates, grows and gives forth it’s very best fruit (or amazingly flavorful chao fan fried rice) in a consciously cultivated garden of delight.
-If my one-of-a-kind brother Neal is correct and life truly is a “bountiful feast” meant to be enjoyed with Zorba-the-Greek like Epicurean gusto, then Din Tai Fung has certainly earned it’s place at the communal dining table.
-If that sounds a tad exaggerated, exotic, erotic or esoteric then so be it.
+Love starts in the heart but germinates, grows and gives forth it’s very best fruit and/or amazingly flavorful chao fan fried rice in a consciously cultivated earthly garden of delight.
+If my one-of-a-kind brother Neal is correct and life truly is a “bountiful feast” meant to be enjoyed with Epicurean Zorba the Greek like gusto, then Din Tai Fung has certainly earned it’s place at my “I will never forget it” communal dining table.
+If that sounds a bit exaggerated, exotic, erotic or esoteric then so be it.
 Din Tai Fung is all of those things and more.
-As I fly back to Atlanta I can only close my eyes and savor the memories while hoping to return someday soon to once again experience love in the form of truly authentic Shanghai dumplings ….at Din Tai Fung.
+As I fly back to Atlanta I can only close my eyes and savor the memories while hoping to return someday to once again experience scrumptious love in the form of truly authentic Shanghai dumplings ….at Din Tai Fung.

 About captaincliff